 Credit risk is the risk of an unexpected loss if a customer or third party to a financial instrument fails to meet its contractual obligations.
 The Company is exposed to credit risk on its cash and funds held in trust.
 To minimize the credit risk, the Company places its cash with major financial institutions.
-The Company uses the services of Coinbase and BitGo for its Digital Assets.
-Coinbase and BitGo are considered one of the largest global custodians for Digital Assets.
-The Company does not self-custody its Digital Assets.
+The Company uses the services of Fireblocks and Aquanow for its digital assets.
+Fireblocks and Aquanow are considered one of the largest global custodians for digital assets.
+The Company does not self-custody its digital assets.
 In addition, the Company is subject to credit risk in relation to the balances of its investments.
 To minimize the credit risk on the investments, the Company regularly monitors its investments.